-The University aims to treat any concerns or complaints seriously and to seek a resolution as quickly as possible.
+The University aims to treat any concern or complaint seriously, and will seek a resolution as quickly as possible.

 What is a Complaint?

-If you have general feedback (suggestions, praise, concerns) and you are not requesting a formal investigation, you can submit it via the Student Feedback Form.
+If you have general feedback i.e. suggestions, praise, or a concern (and you are not requesting a formal investigation) feedback can be submitted via UOW's Feedback portal.

 Complaint Resolution Process

-Self-managed stage – wherever possible we encourage you to informally resolve the issue at the first level i.e., with the respective area/person, service, before lodging a formal complaint.
-If you are a student, you are encouraged to work through matters of concern with the staff member closest to the situation as this is often the most effective way to resolve issues without further escalation.
+Self-managed stage – wherever possible, UOW encourages individuals to attempt to resolve the issue at the first level i.e., with the respective area/person, service, before lodging a formal complaint.
+If you are a student, you are encouraged to work through the matters of concern with the appropriate staff member (closest to the situation) as this is often the most effective way to resolve issues without further escalation.
 For e.g., most issues can be resolved informally through discussion with your faculty, Tutor, Lecturer, Course Advisor, Head of Students or the head of the relevant academic or administrative unit.

 |Academic Complaints||If you have a complaint relating to your studies, for example, about a mark awarded for an assignment or exam, you should refer to the process outlined in the Student Academic Complaints Policies:|

 |Non-Academic Complaints||If you have a complaint relating to a non-academic matter, you can contact the Complaints Management Centre|